ECP-CANDLE/Supervisor/workflows/pbt/Readme.md

 ## Workflow Explained ##

 The workflow consists of 3 parts.
-The DNN tc1 model in `models/tc1`, the PBT python code in `python/pbt.py` and the python code that runs the tc1 model using PBT (`python/tc1_pbt.py`).
+The DNN tc1 model in `models/tc1`, the PBT python code in `python/pbt.py` and the python code that runs the tc1 model using PBT, `python/tc1_pbt.py`.

 ### tc1 ###

-The tc1 model is a lightly modeified version of the CANDLE tc1 benchmark.
+The tc1 model is a lightly modified version of the CANDLE tc1 benchmark.
 The code has been updated so that an external Keras callback can be passed through `models/tc1/tc1_runner.run()` and attached to the model.
 The PBT algorithnm is run via this callback.

 ### `python/pbt.py` ###

 `pbt.py` provides the model-agnostic framework code for implementing a PBT workflow.
-It has 3 main components.
+It has 4 main components.

 1. A PBTMetaDataStore class.
-This implements an in-memory datastore for the model run performance and hyperparamter metadata.
-It also manages a locking scheme for model weight file IO, in order to prevent issues with concurrent file access.
+This implements an in-memory datastore for the model run performance and hyperparamter data.
+It also manages a locking scheme for model weight file IO in order to prevent issues with concurrent file access.

 2. A PBTClient class.
-This allows an individual instance of a model to communicate with the PBTMetaDataStore, sending it peformance metadata, querying performance metadata for a better performing model, requesting read and write locks for reading other model weights and writing its own.
+This allows an individual instance of a model to communicate with the PBTMetaDataStore, sending it peformance data, querying performance data for a better performing model, requesting read and write locks for reading other model weights and writing its own.
 The PBTClient and
 PBTMetaDataStore communicate via MPI.

 3. A PBTCallback class.
 This is a Keras callback that given model-specific *ready*, *exploit*, and *explore* implementations will pass its current performance data to the data store and write its model's weights every epoch.
-Then when *ready* it will get a better performing model (assuming there is one), and using *exploit* and *explore* it will updates its model's weights and hyperparameters appropriately.
-A PBTCallback uses a PBTClient to communicate with a PBTMetaDataStore.
+Then when *ready*, it will perform an an *evaluate* to find a better performing model.
+Assuming one is found, an *exploit* and *explore* be peformed to update its model's weights and hyperparameters appropriately.
+A PBTCallback uses a PBTClient to ommunicate with a PBTMetaDataStore.

+4. A PBTWorker interface.
+This interface defines the API for PBT's *ready*, *exploit* and *explore* steps.
+Client code implements this interface, supplying implementations appropriate to that particular workflow.

 ### `python/tc1_pbt.py` ###

 `tc1_pbt.py` implements PBT for the tc1 model using the classes and functions in `pbt.py`.
 In `tc1_pbt.py`, rank 0 first generates and distribute the hyperparameters to the models running on the other ranks.
-The ga_utils package is used to read the hyperparameter configuration file and generate a random value for the appropriate hyperparameters.
+The ga_utils package is used to read the hyperparameter definition file (see above) and generate, a set of hyperparameters for each model.
 Once the hyperparameters are distributed, a PBTMetaDataStore is started, also on rank 0.

 PBTMetaDataStore's
 constructor is passed the path of the output directory where the `output.csv` file will be written together with a the path to a log file in which user customizable log messages are written.
-PBTMetaDataStore also takes a reference to a *selection* function that is used to select a better performing model.
+PBTMetaDataStore also takes a reference to an *evaluate* function that is used to evaluate a model's current performance and select a better performing model.
 That function must have the following arguments: a list of dictionaries that contains the metadata for all the models, and a *score* against which model performance is determined.
 Exactly what the score represents (e.g. the validation loss) is domain specific and is provided in the `PBTWorker.pack_data` method described below.

-In `tc1_pbt.py`, the `truncation_select` function implements this API is passed to the PBTMetaDataStore.
+In `tc1_pbt.py`,  `truncation_select` implements this *evaluate* function and is passed to the PBTMetaDataStore.
 In `truncation_select`, if the specified score is in the top 80% of scores, then an empty dictionary is returned.
-This empty dictionary indicates that a better performing model was not selected and thus
+This empty dictionary indicates that a better performing model was not found and thus
 *exploit* and *explore* should not occur.
-If the specified score is in the bottom 20% then the metadata for a model in the top 20% is random selected and returned in a python dictionary.
-The data in this dictionary including then rank of the better performing model and its relevant hyperparameters can then be used in *exploit* and *explore*.
+If the specified score is in the bottom 20% then the data for a model in the top 20% is random selected and returned in a python dictionary.
+The data in this dictionary, the rank of the better performing model and its relevant hyperparameters can then be used in *exploit* and *explore*.

 With the PBTMetaDataStore initialized on rank 0, all the remaining processes run the tc1 model.
 A PBTCallback is added to each one of these models.
-The PBTCallback constructor requires a class that implements the PBTWorker interface.
+The PBTCallback constructor requires a instance of a class that implements the PBTWorker interface.
 A PBTCallback calls the 3 methods of a PBTWorkder to:

 1. Retrieve a model's metadata and hyperparameters in order put them in the PBTMetaDataStore (`PBTWorker.pack_data`),
-2. Specifies which performance metric to use as the 'score' for model performance (also in `PBTWorker.pack_data`).
+2. Specifies which performance metric to use as the 'score' for model performance (also in `PBTWorker.pack_data`) in an *evaluate*.
-3. Determine when a model is ready for a potential exploit and explore (`PBTWorker.ready`),
+3. Determine when a model is *ready* for a potential exploit and explore (`PBTWorker.ready`),
-4. Perform the exploit and explore update (`PBTWorker.update`).
+4. Perform the *exploit* and *explore* update (`PBTWorker.update`).

-In the tc1 PBT workflow, `tc1_pbt.TC1PBTWorker` implements the `PBTWorker` interface. `TC1PBTWorker.pack_data` retrieves a model's current learning rate, and specifies the validation loss as the performance score. `TC1PBTWorker.ready` specifies that the model is *ready* every 5 epochs. `TC1PBTWorker.update` updates the model with a better performing learning rate after having perturbed it.
+In the tc1 PBT workflow, `tc1_pbt.TC1PBTWorker` implements the `PBTWorker` interface. `TC1PBTWorker.pack_data` retrieves a model's current learning rate, and specifies the validation loss as the performance score. `TC1PBTWorker.ready` specifies that the model is *ready* every 5 epochs.
+(5 is too soon to begin sharing weights, but it serves as an example and does exercise the workflow code within a reasonable amount of time.) `TC1PBTWorker.update` updates the model with a better performing learning rate after having perturbed it.
 Note that `update` does not need to load the better performing model's weights.
 That is done automatically in PBTCallback.

 In sum then, in a PBTCallback at the end of every epoch:

-1. `pack_data` is called to store every model's performance metadata and selected hyperparameters to the PBTMetaDataStore.
+1. `pack_data` is called to put every model's performance data and selected hyperparameters into the PBTMetaDataStore.
-2. `ready` is called to determine if model is ready for a potential exploit / explore update.
+2. `ready` is called to determine if a model is ready for an exploit / explore update.
-3. If `ready` returns true, then the PBTCallback queries the PBTMetaDataStore for a better performing model using the selection function (e.g. `truncation_select`).
+3. If `ready` returns true, then the PBTCallback queries the PBTMetaDataStore for a better performing model using the supplied evaluate function (e.g. `truncation_select`).
-4. If the selection function returns data from a better performing model, then `update` is called to update the model with the better performing data and the better performing model's weights are loaded into the poorer performing model.
+4. If the selection function returns data from a better performing model, then `update` is called to update the under performing model with the better performing hyperparameters, and the PBTCallback loads the better performing model's weights into the under performing model.

 ## Adapting the Workflow to a Different Model ##